inno-devops-labs/S24-core-course-labs/app_javascript/CI.md

 ### Selective CI triggering

-CI is only triggered if specific directories or files are changed - `app_python` or the workflow file itself.
+CI is only triggered if specific directories or files are changed - `app_javascript` or the workflow file itself.
 It prevents the redundant usage of the CI.

 ### Versions specification